sambit-giri/tools21cm/docs/index.rst

 Under Development
 ------------------

-* Foreground model: methods to simulate and analyse the foreground signal for 21 cm signal
+* Radio telescope beam:
-* Primary beam: methods to simulate the primary beam of radio telescope
+	* simulate the sensitivity and evolution of the primary beam
-* Telescope noise:
-	* simulate the radio telescope observation strategy
-	* simulate telescope noise
-* Topology: methods to estimate the topology of the region of interest
+	* simulate the impact of side-lobes

 Contents
 ========